beadsland/fixTracks/README.md

 # Project Plan -- Short Term

-## CouchDB
+## Data Import

-### Reengineer
+### Scanning Files
   1. Trigger StopIteration in `scanUntrackedFiles.py`

-### Refactor
+### iTunes to CouchDB
   1. Refactor couch.database from `transferLibrary.py`
   2. Use bulk uploads rather than individual saves
   3. Determine elegant solution for storing python-language Views to CouchDB
+  4. Use batch iteration backed by bulk downloads
-  4. Common lazydict to cull down to deleted tracks
+  5. Common lazydict to cull down to deleted tracks

-### Reengineer
+### Commandline UX
-  0. View of undeleted tracks for progress of `transferLibrary.py`
+  1. View of undeleted tracks for progress of `transferLibrary.py`
-  1. Refactor data import to use `pv` for progress bar
+  2. Refactor data import to use `pv` for progress bar
-  2. Module loading scheme using `pv` (???)
+  3. Module loading scheme using `pv` (???)
-  3. Simplify itunes.database exception generation to use default language
+  4. Simplify itunes.database exception generation to use default language

+### Data Reprentation
-  4. Datetime/String subclass to allow json.dump of datetime objects
+  1. Datetime/String subclass to allow json.dump of datetime objects
-  5. JsonData class for parsing data fields in `iTunes Library.xml`
+  2. JsonData class for parsing data fields in `iTunes Library.xml`

+## Data Maintenance

 ### iPod
   1. Refactor `transferLibrary.py` for common use in iPod sync